ioBroker/ioBroker.socket-classes/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (@joltcoke) Security: an upgrade request that carries neither credentials nor a cookie header no longer crashes the adapter. `sessionID` is assigned only inside the cookie branch of `authorize()`, so such a request reached the session store lookup with it still undefined and js-controller threw while validating the id.
+The exception escaped the synchronous `verifyClient()` callback of the websocket server, so any unauthenticated client could stop an instance running with `auth: true`.
+The request is now rejected through `auth.fail()`, and `PassportHttpRequest.sessionID` is declared optional so the compiler rejects a future unguarded use.
+Affects 2.2.21 up to and including 2.3.8.
+Reported and fixed by Florian Schirmer.
+* (@GermanBluefox) Security: `authorize()` answers every upgrade request exactly once now and turns an unexpected exception into a regular rejection instead of letting it escape into the upgrade handler, so a future error on that path cannot take the adapter down again.

 ### 2.3.8 (2026-08-24)
 * (@GermanBluefox) Security: `decrypt` and `encrypt` only serve a request from the process-wide cached system secret if the caller is an administrator.
 The cache is shared across all sockets, so once any user who may read `system.config` had populated it, every authenticated user could encrypt and decrypt with the system secret regardless of their own rights.
 For non-administrators the secret is now resolved through a read that is ACL-checked for the calling user.
 * (@GermanBluefox) Security: `clientSubscribe` and `clientUnsubscribe` now require the `other.sendto` permission.
 They deliver a message to an arbitrary adapter instance via `sendTo`, but were not covered by any permission check, so an authenticated user without `other.sendto` could reach any instance.
 Reported by Santosh Kumar Puppala.